What are the different types of procurement?

 1. Difficulty negotiating contracts

-Contract management is not an easy task.
-It takes excellent negotiation skills to secure the best deals that lower a company’s spending.
-If an organization’s procurement team doesn’t have the skills to negotiate, the company’s bottom line takes a hit.
+Contract negotiations are not easy.
+It takes a specific set of knowledge and experience to secure the best deals that lower a company’s spending.
+If an organization’s procurement team doesn’t have the skills to negotiate, every dollar extra they pay is a direct hit to the company’s bottom line.
 Companies must ensure their procurement teams have the necessary training and infrastructure to review contract terms at all times.

 2. Inaccurate or delayed invoices